jenkinsci/libvirt-agent-plugin/README.md

 ### Description

 This plugin for Jenkins CI adds a way to control guest domains hosted on Xen or QEMU/KVM.
-You configure a Jenkins Slave, selecting the guest domain and hypervisor.
+You configure a Jenkins Agent, selecting the guest domain and hypervisor.
-When you need to build a job on a specific Slave, its guest domain is started, then the job is run.
+When you need to build a job on a specific Agent, its guest domain is started, then the job is run.
 When the build process is finished, the guest domain is shut down, ready to be used again as required.